rvsmic/obrona-pytania/src/matematyka.md

   $||\vec{a}|| = \sqrt{a_1^2 + a_2^2 + a_3^2}$

-  lub erwiastkowi kwadratowemu z iloczynu skalarnego wektora przez siebie:
+  lub pierwiastkowi kwadratowemu z iloczynu skalarnego wektora przez siebie:

   $||\vec{a}|| = \sqrt{\vec{a} \cdot \vec{a}}$
 * iloczyn skalarny (iloczyn wewnętrzny) — wynikiem skalar